Lisa’s List: 5 Tips for Faster Knitting + Why You Shouldn’t Care

 I did not love every manic minute of deadline knitting on those sweaters, no. But I loved the project overall, and I scheduled myself for hours of knitting every weekend.
 I’ve always been a swift knitter, but during that project I mastered some special techniques that sped up my progress.

-Whether you have a knitting deadline looming or are just looking to speed up a bit, here are my pointers on knitting faster—regardless of your knitting style (English, Continental, yadda yadda).
+Whether you have a knitting deadline looming or are just looking to speed up a bit, here are my faster knitting pointers—regardless of your knitting style (English, Continental, yadda yadda).

 5 Tips for Faster Knitting

-- Use the right tools.
+2. Use the right tools.
 For me, this means pointy metal circular needles.
 I like circulars because I can’t drop one needle; because I never lose one of a pair; and because they’re flexible and can hold a lot of stitches in a comfortable way.
-Addi Turbo Rockets are a great choice if you like metal circs.
+Addi Turbo Rockets are a great choice if you like metal circs (we have a 16″ set and a 24″ set at an amazing price right now too!)
 They have extra-pointy tips, which make for easy stitch insertion.
 Insertion is key to quick knitting, because every time you fumble with a duller needle to find the opening to the next stitch, you’re losing time and rhythm.
 And the stitches slide easily on metal, so your next stitch is quick to jump to the needle tip.

 An alternative title for this list would be: “5 reasons you don’t want to be a professional knitter.”
 Deadline knitting isn’t like other knitting; there’s a lot of pressure, frustration, tendonitis, and missed fun times doing other things.
 I strongly advocate that you knit for the love of it, as much as possible.
 Don’t give yourself too many deadlines.
 Unless you’re designing for Interweave, in which case—you better make your deadlines!